Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 	- Reimplemented to support "generations" in JDK 21, which defaulted in JDK 23, and the non-generational mode was removed in JDK 24.
 	- Designed to be a scalable low latency garbage collector by being concurrent.
+	- From some very brief and simple tests, I have observed the ZGC uses more memory than the G1 collector when operating, but may save on application response time performance by being concurrent and allowing Java threads to continue to execute whilst garbage collection is in progress.
 - and a bunch of others.

 ## Memory according to metrics